Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 # Why is this important?

 Completing this project will give you a chance to practice creating advanced front end applications with React.
-It will also give you an opportunity to look at managing complex appication satte with Redux.
+It will also give you an opportunity to look at managing complex appication state with Redux.
 Beyond all of this the tutorial uses complex Objects and Arrays.
-This should give you new tools to practice your JavaScript skills.
+This should give you new tools to practice your JavaScript skills and learn some new things!

 # Prerequisites